 With an American passport, traveling is generally easier.
 You won’t have to wait in the long lines for green card holders.
 Entry to several foreign countries doesn’t require a visa.

-Permanent residents may be put into removal (deportation) proceedings for certain crimes.
+The U.S. government may put permanent residents in removal (deportation) proceedings for certain crimes.
 U.S. citizens can’t be deported.
 Of course, you can’t lie in order to gain your U.S. citizenship.
 This would invalidate any protections.

 Help Family Members Immigrate

 The spouse, unmarried children and parents of U.S. citizens are immediate relatives.
-There’s no wait an immigrant visa.
-Spouses and children of permanent residents may have to wait for years to obtain a green card.
+There’s always immigrant visa available for immediate relatives of U.S. citizens.
+Spouses and children of permanent residents may have to wait for years to obtain a green card because of an annual cap.
 U.S. citizens can petition parents and siblings while permanent residents cannot.

 Extended Stays Abroad